Guides Users, Roles, and Permissions

-Creating teams, assigning roles, and controlling what people can see and do.
+Managing users, assigning roles, controlling what people can see and do, and working with multiple hubs.

-Teams and roles let you control who can see and do what in your hotline.
+Roles and permissions let you control who can see and do what in your hotline.
 This is especially important if your organization has different groups with different responsibilities.

 Default roles